plutoless/eEducation-1/README.md

 * [Run the iOS project](./education_iOS/README.md)
 * [Run Web and Electron project](./education_web/README.md)

-## <a name="edu-cloud-service"></a>Agora Edu Cloud Service
+## <a name="edu-cloud-service"></a>Agora Room Management Service
-Designed for developers who are not familiar with back end development, Agora Edu Cloud Service enables managing the states of rooms, users and streams, and notifying all the users in the classroom of state changes.
-For details, see [Edu Cloud Service RESTful API](https://agoradoc.github.io/en/edu-cloud-service/restfulapi/).
+Designed for developers who are not familiar with back end development, Agora Room Management Service enables managing the states of rooms, users and streams, and notifying all the users in the classroom of state changes.
+For details, see [Room Management Service Service RESTful API](https://agoradoc.github.io/en/edu-cloud-service/restfulapi/).

 ## <a name="faq"></a>FAQ
 ### Security